 More recently, as San Francisco’s Shelter-in-Place restrictions are slowly being relaxed, we are beginning to implement a process to bring back safely workers who were temporarily working from home.
 This includes leasing additional office space and rotating team or staff schedules to maintain public health best practices.

 Larkin Street is offering a pay differential for staff working onsite through July 1.
 With the establishment of strict public health protocols, this pay differential will be phased out gradually through September 30.
 We are advocating for public funding sources for essential services to cover this additional expense.

 Due to reduction and cuts in transportation, Larkin Street is offering alternatives to staff across the agency, prioritizing those working swing or overnight shifts.

 Janitorial services have been increased across all sites, as well as the installation of hand sanitizing stations.
-All staff and youth have been advised to frequently and thoroughly wash hands with soap and water; avoid all physical contact (including elbow bumps) and maintain six feet of physical distancing; and clean and disinfect high-traffic surfaces (door handles, computer keyboards) every 90 minutes following guidance issued by the SFDPH.
-Needs for in-demand supplies (sanitizer, masks, gloves, thermometers, etc.) are assessed ongoing, and all supply channels are being exhausted to secure them.
+All staff and youth have been advised to frequently and thoroughly wash hands with soap and water; avoid all physical contact (including elbow bumps), and maintain six feet of physical distancing.
+We are cleaning and disinfecting high-traffic surfaces (door handles, computer keyboards) every 90 minutes following guidance issued by the SFDPH.
+After initial challenges due to supply chain shortages, we have been able successfully secure in-demand supplies (sanitizer, masks, gloves, thermometers, etc.) and are continuing to assess our needs on an ongoing basis.